 - Price Premium: $800–1,200 more

-- Value Proposition: Better - significant performance jump justifies cost for:
+- Value Proposition: Better — the significant performance jump justifies the cost for 4K gamers, content creators, and AI/ML professionals

 Upgrade from RTX 4070 Mobile or Older: